-Paleo pumpkin pancakes are a delicious seasonal treat made with almond four!
-This simple breakfast recipe is also SCD, gluten free, grain free, dairy free, and refined sugar free.
+Paleo pumpkin pancakes are a delicious seasonal breakfast recipe made with almond four and fresh pumpkin puree!
+This simple and comforting meal is SCD, gluten free, grain free, dairy free, and refined sugar free.

 I absolutely LOVE these pumpkin pancakes!
-They’re a decadent breakfast without any of the guilt!
+They're a decadent breakfast that I look forward to on crisp fall mornings!

 Typically I make these on the weekend and almost always double the recipe so that we have leftovers to snack on throughout the week!

 The pumpkin pancakes are perfect to pull out of the fridge or freezer and pop in the microwave when running short on time on a weekday morning!

 A Life of Happenstance is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 ingredients for pumpkin pancakes